foundation/foundation-sites/docs/pages/tabs.md

 ### Browser history

-When the `data-deep-link="true"` attribute is set, the current state of the tabset is recorded by adding a hash with the tab panel ID to the browser URL when a tab opens.
-By default, tabs *update and replace* the browser history (meaning that the browser does not navigate).
-Modify this behavior by using attribute `data-update-history="true"` to *append* to the browser history.
+When the `data-deep-link` option is set to `true`, the current state of the tabset is recorded by adding a hash with the tab panel ID to the browser URL when a tab opens.
+By default, tabs *replace* the browser history (using `history.replaceState()`).
+Modify this behavior by using attribute `data-update-history="true"` to *append* to the browser history (using `history.pushState()`).
 In the latter case the browser back button will track each click that opens a tab panel.

 By using deep linking (see below), the open state of a page's tabset may be shared by copy-pasting the browser URL.

 ### Deep linking

 Add the attribute `data-deep-link="true"` to a tabstrip to:
 - modify the browser history when a tab is clicked
 - allow users to open a particular tab at page load with a hash-appended URL